o3de/o3de.org/content/docs/user-guide/project-config/add-remove-gems.md

 ### Saving and rebuilding

 1. Select the **Save** button when you are finished adding and removing Gems from your project.
-If any compatibility issue are found with the added gems, a popup will appear with information and ask if you want to continue adding those gems or cancel.
+If any compatibility issues are found with the added gems, a popup appears with information, and asks if you want to continue adding those gems or cancel.

 1. Asset-only Gems do not typically require a rebuild of your project, however Gems that include code do.
 When you save changes to your project configuration, a warning message will appear if you need to rebuild.